Fish the private waters of the Musselshell River while staying in the comfort of our Fisherman’s Cabin.

 The early part of the season and the fall after September 15 are best with bigger streamers, as brown trout are very carnivorous and aggressive feeders.
 As water levels drop (latter June to August end) nymphs and dry flies pick up.
 Double set ups with nymphs can be very effective.

-With out a doubt, the best months to fish the river are from 9/15 to 10/31 (fishing could be good latter than this, but we shut it down as we start bowhunting deer).
-During this time frame, no worry about flooding, warmer river temps or low water levels.
-It is always predictable.
 And the brown trout are getting more active as they get ready to spawn.
 It is also the most beautiful time on the river with the leaf’s turning color, and the wildlife activity.
 You will see deer, waterfowl, sand hill cranes, pheasant, beaver, muskrat, and maybe a mink.
 Not to mention many birds of prey.
 And maybe a Black Bear or Moose.

 Float the River